-2.8.6 Temperature dependent bias level
+2.8.7 Temperature dependent bias level

 Although this is a common problem, for Quadrant 2 the temperature sensitivity is particularly large.
-We thus strongly recommend that people do use the oversan region of every image to determine the best bias level to be substracted.
+We thus strongly recommend to use the overscan region on each image to determine the best bias level to be substracted.

-2.8.7 Temperature dependent image scale
+2.8.8 Temperature dependent image scale